adegans/Goosle/readme.md

 <h1><center>Goosle</center></h1>
-<h2><center>The best Meta Search Engine to find everything.</center></h2>
+<h2><center>The best Meta Search Engine to find everything</center></h2>

 Goosle is a fast, privacy oriented search tool that just works. \
 It's kept simple so everyone can use it and to make sure it works on most webservers.

 If you're tired of traditional results from one site like Google search or DuckDuckGo and want to see more at once, Goosle has your back!
 Goosle searches on several search engine at the same time and shows you the most relevant results through a neat, clean interface.
-Goosle has **no** distractions, **no** trackers, **no** cookies and **no** javascript or other things to slow you down.
+Goosle has **no** distractions, **no** trackers, **no** cookies and **no** bloated libraries, frameworks, dependencies or other things that slow you down.

 Goosle does Image search which shows results from Yahoo!
 Images and Openverse.